Geometric Operator Quantum Speed Limit, Wegner Hamiltonian Flow and Operator Growth: Acknowledgements

 \section{Acknowledgements}

-It is a pleasure to acknowledge discussions with L\'eonce Dupays, \'Iñigo L. Egusquiza and Federico Roccati.
+It is a pleasure to acknowledge discussions with L\'eonce Dupays, Anatoly Dymarsky, \'Iñigo L. Egusquiza, and Federico Roccati.
 KT acknowledges support by JSPS KAKENHI grant No. JP20K03781 and No. JP20H01827.